 High-touch surfaces and bathrooms will be disinfected multiple times per day per CDC guidelines.
 Shared items will be disinfected after use or designated for one group’s use only.
 Each group will have access to a designated hand sanitizer and its own water cooler for refilling water bottles.
 Group designated outdoor handwashing stations will also be available.
 Dedicated handwashing breaks will be scheduled throughout the day.
 Campers are encouraged to bring their own hand sanitizer to camp daily.

 To the extent possible, supplies and equipment will be designated for use by only one group or camper for the week.
 If you wish to send your child with their own net, life jacket, etc. you may do so (items must be left at camp all week).
-5/6th and 7/8th will be wading and issued their own individual pair of waders for the week.
+Each camper will be issued their own individual scooping net for the week.
+3/4th, 5/6th and 7/8th will be wading and canoeing and issued their own individual pair of waders and life jackets for the week.